 As a Collaborator

-Otherwise, shared plots and grids can be viewed in the same 'Organize' page, then by clicking on 'Shared with me' on the left-hand side.
+Additionally, all shared plots and grids can be viewed on the 'Organize' page, by clicking on the 'Shared with me' tab on the left-hand side, as seen below.

-For an easier way to keep your files organized, and to keep track of your plots and their associated grids, we highly recommend that you name your plot and grid when you save them.
+For an easier way to keep your files organized, and to keep track of the plots and their associated grids, we highly recommend to save them with proper filenames.